GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 1. **Analyze feature latency**: Check P50 and P90 latency for the **chatFlow** feature.
 Interpret what these metrics indicate about typical and worst-case performance.
 1. **Inspect trace spans**: Inspect traces and analyze individual spans (stages) within the chatFlow.
 Identify the longest-running spans.
 1. **Pinpoint bottlenecks**: Pinpoint which spans are the primary performance bottlenecks.
-   > **Hint**: As you analyze span durations, look for any step that seems unusually slow compared to the simplicity of the task it performs.
 1. **Optimize**: Identify one specific way to improve overall latency for the flow.
    - Model interactions usually will take the bulk of execution time and bigger models will take longer to respond.
 How long are we spending waiting for the model and what models are we using?
 1. **Implement & Test**: Implement your optimization in the code and restart your app.